If you are not doing Keyword Research, there is no use of any SEO Strategy.

 After that, explore the results to find out more.

-Google Trends: is an awesome part of this search engine.
-It gives you information about how much interest user have in your topic.
+Google Trends is an awesome part of this search engine.
+It gives you information about how much interest user has in your topic.

-SEOs have trust on this tool for keyword analysis…!
+SEOs have trust in this tool for keyword analysis…!

 - Search volume

 - Related keywords

 Keyword opportunity and keyword potential are cool things that I like very much about this tool.

 Opportunity is related to the click-through rate of your particular keyword.
 This means if you are in the top 10 results, it measures how many chances are there for the user to click on your result.

 The potential in this tool takes into account competition (keyword difficulty here) and opportunity and overall tells you either you should work on this keyword or not!